wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

 A big plus for this approach is that after `flatMap()` we don't need to close the stream immediately.
-Instead we can apply other operations on every object, like filtering, mapping, aggregating etc. Which makes it cleaner and more efficient.
+Instead, we can apply other operations on every object, like filtering, mapping, aggregating, etc. Which makes it cleaner and more efficient.

 how java stream is processed and efficient